thousandbrainsproject/tbp.plot/src/tbp/interactive/README.md

 ## Toy Example

-We can create a simple visualization with two slider widgets; one for episode and another for step.
+We can create a simple visualization with two slider widgets; one for the episode and another for the step.

 #### Episode `WidgetOps`: